At a glance…

 Special Needs Care

 Compassionate volunteers looking to make a real difference can join our Special Needs Care project in Peru - Cusco.
-Volunteers work in homes for mentally and physically disabled children where the levels of disability can range from moderate to extreme.
-Volunteers assist with the personal care of the children, providing specialised attention and helping with feeding, clothing, bathing, and organising crafts and games for playtime.
-The range of disabilities found among the children is wide, so volunteers must come prepared to help with both basic life functions and engaging the children in imaginative games.
+Volunteers work in homes for mentally and physically disabled children and elderly people where the levels of disability can range from moderate to extreme.
+Volunteers assist with the personal care of the children and elderly people, providing specialised attention and helping with feeding, clothing, bathing, and organising crafts and games for playtime.
+The range of disabilities found among the children and elderly people is wide, so volunteers must come prepared to help with both basic life functions and engaging them in imaginative games.

 Construction and Renovation

 One of the ways we provide support to the different placements we work with in Cusco is through our Construction and Renovation project.
 Many of these placements are under-funded, run-down, and in need of renovation work.
 Volunteers work alongside a local construction worker who provides them with direction and motivation.
 Volunteers work on a variety of buildings, including schools, community centres and clinics.
 Volunteer work varies but generally consists of renovating buildings, re-painting community centres, and building new institutions such as childcare facilities.
 Volunteers do not need to have experience with construction work, however, having good energy levels, a reasonable level of fitness and good dedication will go a long way to ensuring you get the most out of your volunteer project.
 Please note, the Construction and Renovation project has an extra cost of US$65 (approximately £55) per week for supervision, materials and the logistics involved in this project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.